Find Nexo scripts and read them in one flow

 # Run Python script with input

-data = py.run("process.py", "input data")
+data = py.run("process.py", "input")

 # Python returns JSON via stdout